 The ankle joint is affected by almost every weight bearing activity you do on a daily basis.
 Movements such as walking, standing, climbing stairs, running and dancing all apply pressure and stress on the ankle joint.
 The ankle joint is made up of the Talus and the long bones in the leg (Tibia & Fibula) which hold the Talus in place.
 Along with the bones, there are multiple ligaments and tendons that affect the function of the ankle joint.
 When your ankle joint is injured, the resulting pain often limit your ability to complete daily functions.
 Some of the most common causes of ankle pain include ankle sprains, ankle arthritis, tendon injuries and fracture of the ankle joint.
-Fortunately, ankle pain can often be easily diagnosed and eliminated, or greatly reduced, with the appropriate treatment plan.
+Fortunately, discomfort can often be easily diagnosed and eliminated, or greatly reduced, with the appropriate ankle pain treatment.

 Ankle Pain from Injury